Mar. 31-Apr. 2

 Please see your corresponding City Page at www.24sevendance.com for specific entry limits for your tour city!
 In every city, no matter what the entry limits, 24 SEVEN's competition is limited to one solo per dancer.

 IMPORTANT: If there are too many entries to compete all the routines on Saturday, anyone registering for a solo or duo/trio must be available to perform on Fridays after 4pm.
 If 24 SEVEN decides to schedule any solos or duo/trios before 4pm on Friday and a routine decides not to perform, 24 SEVEN will provide a full refund.
-In a few rare circumstances, there might be Mini and/or Jr. Group Competition on Friday between 4-8pm.
+In a few rare circumstances, there might be Group Competition on Friday starting after 4pm.
 If this happens, we will do our best to notify the studio at least two weeks prior.
-There will NEVER be Mini or Junior Group Competition on Friday before 4pm.
+There will NEVER be Group Competition on Friday before 4pm.

 Is Your Routine Family Friendly?